Importance Weighted Actor-Critic for Optimal Conservative Offline Reinforcement Learning: Theoretical Analysis

 \subsection{Suboptimality of squared $l_2$ norm of Bellman error as regularizers}

 The ATAC algorithm of \citet{cheng2022adversarially} suffers suboptimal statistical rate $O(1/N^{1/3})$ due to the squared $\ell_2$ Bellman error regularizer.
 Intuitively, in \citet{cheng2022adversarially}, they use \Cref{lem:performance_diff_decomp} to decompose the performance difference and use $\|f - \cT^\pi f \|_{2, \mu}$ to upper bound $\E_\mu[(f - \cT^{\pi} f )(s,a)]$, which causes suboptimality since in general the former could be much larger than the latter.
-To overcome this suboptimal step, in our algorithm, we use a weighted version of $\E_\mu[(f - \cT^{\pi} f )(s,a)]$ as our regularizer instead of $\|f - \cT^\pi f \|_{2, \mu}$.

-In the rest of this section, we provide rigorous proof that ATAC is indeed suboptimal even under their optimal choice of the hyperparameter $\beta = \Theta(N^{2/3})$.
-We formalize this result in \Cref{prop_suboptimality_ATAC} and defer the proof to \Cref{app:sec_proof_of_suboptimality_ATAC}.
+To overcome this suboptimal step, in our algorithm, we use a weighted version of $\E_\mu[(f - \cT^{\pi} f )(s,a)]$ as our regularizer instead of $\|f - \cT^\pi f \|_{2, \mu}$. \Cref{prop_suboptimality_ATAC} shows that ATAC is indeed statistically suboptimal even under their optimal choice of the hyperparameter $\beta = \Theta(N^{2/3})$.
+The proof is deferred to \Cref{app:sec_proof_of_suboptimality_ATAC}.

 \begin{proposition}[Suboptimality of ATAC] If we change the regularizer s.t.

 where $\cL(g,f,\pi,\cD) = \E_\cD [(g(s,a) - r - \gamma f(s',\pi))^2]$, then even under all policy realizability ($Q^\pi \in \cF$ for all $\pi \in \Pi$) and completeness assumption ($\cT^\pi f \in \cF$ for all $\pi \in \Pi$ and $f \in \cF$), with their optimal choice of $\beta = \Theta(N^{2/3})$~\citep{cheng2022adversarially}, there exists an instance s.t. the suboptimality of the returned policy of \eqref{eq:ATAC_programming_empirical} (i.e., the output policy by ATAC) is $\Omega(1/N^{1/3})$ with at least constant probability. \end{proposition}